Mission

 You can count on us

 As a statewide nonprofit, the Washington Chapter of the American Academy of Pediatrics (WCAAP) works with our community to improve pediatric care and to ensure state policies advance the health of Washington children, adolescents, and families.
-The COVID-19 pandemic exposed and exacerbated inequities that profoundly affect the families we serve, but WCAAP's expertise, partnerships, and commitment to results allow us to impact child health each day and year after year.
+WCAAP's expertise, partnerships, and commitment to results allow us to impact child health day after day, year after year.

 WCAAP responds to community needs